 - Avoid large gatherings and demonstrations.
 I’m not talking about large festivals or popular tourist spots here, yes they may be targets but they are also the reason many people travel to any given destination.
 I’m talking about rallies, political demonstrations, large gatherings where tensions may be running high.
 Generally they are pretty easy to avoid.

 - Try and learn a little bit of the language.
 Knowing a few basic phrases in the local language is a good idea for any trip at the best of times and will add a whole new level to your travel experience, but you should also learn a few phrases such as ‘help me’, or ‘I’m hurt’, and a few essential words such as hospital or ambulance.
 These few basic things could come in really useful in an emergency.

 When an attack happens in a location near you or in the same country.

 Often when attacks happen they are relatively localised to one or two specific areas, and you may find yourself somewhere where an attack has happened but in the next city over or on the other side of the country.
 You may even be close to the outskirts of the attack itself.
 The point being terrorist attacks can happen anywhere at any time.
 You may not be in any immediate danger but the situation will still require action.

 - Stay put.
 If you are already in a safe location, stay there!
 Do not go out into the street if at all possible.

 - Don’t be an idiot.
-Some people for whatever inexplicable reason think it may be a good idea to head to the location, whether to take photos or just watch out of morbid curiosity, whatever the reason, don’t be that person.
+Some people for whatever inexplicable reason think it may be a good idea to head to the location, whether to take photos, start live streaming what is happening or just watch out of morbid curiosity, whatever the reason, don’t be that person.
 Stay away.

 - Get somewhere safe.
 If you are out in public then head to the nearest safety point as soon as is practical, your hotel, a hotel, an embassy, anywhere practical and close.
 This is particularly true if you are on the outskirts of any attack.